-4.7.2 Capital Projects: For all capital projects three committees shall be formed: an A/E Selection Committee, a Steering Committee and a Building Committee.
+4.7.2 Capital Projects: For all capital projects three committees shall be formed; a- Selection Committee, a Steering Committee, and a Building Committee.
 The Roles of these Committees are outlined in Chapter 12.
-The Selection Committee shall notify Vice President for Facilities of their recommendation for selection of the Architect/Engineer.
+The Selection Committee shall notify the Assistant Vice President of Planning, Design, and Construction and the Vice President for Facilities of their recommendation for selection of the Architect/Engineer.